Hariprashaad-SR/Youtube-Transcriber/README.md

 # Tutorial: Creating Environment Files and Executing Streamlit for a YouTube Transcriber Project

-In this tutorial, we will guide you through the process of setting up environment files and executing a Streamlit application for a YouTube transcriber project.
+In this tutorial, I will guide you through the process of setting up environment files and executing a Streamlit application for a YouTube transcriber project.

 ## Prerequisites